aliiihk/mininet_enable_stp/README.md

 # Enable STP Automatically on Mininet Switches
-Mininet is a Linux-based program which allows you to run virtualized hosts which support OpenFlow for Software-Defined Networking (SDN).
+Mininet is a Linux-based program which allows you to run virtualized hosts which support the OpenFlow protocol for Software-Defined Networking (SDN).

-While experimenting different types of virtualized networks, I noticed that if you create a network with redundant paths, connectivity between hosts would fail as Spanning-tree was disabled.
+While experimenting different types of virtualized networks, I noticed that if you create a network with redundant paths, connectivity between hosts would fail as Spanning-tree would be disabled.

 As a result, I wrote a script to go through a .py file exported from MiniEdit and enable Spanning-tree on all the switches.
 The steps are below:
-- Run Miniedit and setup the network as per usual
+- Run Miniedit and setup the network topology to your preference
 - Right click on the controller, click on properties and change the controller type to Remote Controller
 - Export and save as L2 script in the same directory as where the "enableSTP.py" script is being stored
 - Run the enableSTP.py script and when prompted, enter the name of the script exported from Miniedit (the .py file)